ThomasSiby/Basic-use-of-Quantum-Espresso-code/1-README_QE_install.md

 cd q-e-qe-7.1
 ./configure

 Here you can provide various configuration options.
-Read the manual in oder to properly understand.
+Read the manual in order to properly understand.
 But in most cases you will be just fine with the defaults, it should detect the system configuration automatically, in case you don't get what you want, try the various configuration flags with configure.